lambdaclass/era_vm/docs/zksync-era-integration.md

 VM initialization involves:

--   Loading the bootloader bytecode and initializing its state.
+-   Loading the Bootloader bytecode and initializing its state.
--   Setting up the `era_vm` by injecting the bootloader code, loading default contracts, and configuring other settings.
+-   Setting up the `era_vm` by injecting the Bootloader code, loading default contracts, and configuring other settings.

 When setting up `era_vm`, the operator provides access to the chain storage database with the following API: